KevinL10/blade/README.md

 # Blade

-Automated vulnerability detection for CTF challenges, inspired by [Katana](https://github.com/JohnHammond/katana).
+Automated exploitation for cryptography challenges in CTFs.

 [![asciicast](https://asciinema.org/a/620655.svg)](https://asciinema.org/a/620655)